AndrewGuo1228/Recipe-ratings-research-project/README.md

 We noticed that the rating distribution of recipe with steps more than 20 (complex recipe) is larger than that of simple recipe, bring me to the light that the complexity might be positively related with rating received by the recipes.

-> Relationship between the calorie content of a recipe and its average user rating.
+> Relationship between the calorie content of a recipe and its average user rating:

 Plotting calories on the x-axis and average ratings on the y-axis.
 This would visually reveal any patterns or trends between these two variables.